cachelot/cachelot/readme.md

 # What is Cachelot Distributed Cache Server #
 Think of [Memcached](http://memcached.org) (Cachelot server is Memcached-compatible) but while the former aims to serve hundreds of simultaneous connections, achieving maximum bandwidth, the latter serves tens of them, achieving minimal latency.

-Cachelot is single-threaded, so you can run it while consuming fewer resources (getting cheaper VPS hosts can lead to huge savings).
-It also stores less metadata per Item, and thus better utilizes precious RAM.
+Cachelot is single-threaded, so you can run it while consuming fewer resources (getting cheaper VPS hosts can lead to the huge savings); it also stores less metadata per Item, and thus better utilizes precious RAM.

-And yet, single Cachelot instance is faster than Memcached while serving a certain number of connections.
+And yet, single Cachelot instance is [faster than Memcached](http://cachelot.io/index.html#benchmarks) while serving a certain number of connections.
 Never the less, you're free to scale up horizontally by running more instances.

 * * *

+### Attention ###
+Cachelot is in early-alpha stage, don't use it in production systems

 ## How To Build ##
-Cachelot has been proven to work on Linux, Mac OS and BSD Family.
+Cachelot has been proven to work on Linux, MacOS and BSD Family.
-Windows build is Upcoming.
+Windows build is upcoming.

 ### Prerequisites ###